Who really controls government here in Hawaiʻi? Who picks and chooses our elected leaders? Who decides who wins and who loses?

 Please don’t complain about a lack of choices.
 From the mainstream to the extreme, there are a ton of choices.

-For the people to win, for our children and grandchildren to win – we just gotta do a little bit of homework, Google around a bit, and then walk from our kitchen table to our mailbox – twice.
+For the people to win, for our children and grandchildren to win – we just gotta do a little bit of homework, Google around a bit, and then walk from our kitchen table to our mailbox twice – once in the primary and again in the general.

 Those whose main interest is preserving the status quo are retirees’, establishment corporate interests, and organized labor – these folks vote.
 Low-income working people, the poor and underserved, the young, and the disenfranchised – typically do not vote.